Kluzey/Broomba/README.md

 **Q: Can the Broomba be used to clean multiple rooms?**
 A: Yes, the Broomba can be set to clean multiple rooms based on your preferences using the app.

-## License

-The Broomba is patented and protected under [License Name].
-Unauthorized copying or reproduction of the design or functionality is prohibited.